New Routemaster: FRM and XRM

 A decade later, London Transport once again looked for a replacement.
 In 1989, designs were solicited from Dennis Bus, Alexander and Northern Counties.
-Somewhat surprisingly, the style specified was a rear-entrance half-cab layout identical to the original Routemaster, but by now, it was considered obsolete elsewhere in Britain.
+The style specified was a rear-entrance half-cab layout identical to the original Routemaster, but by now, it was considered obsolete elsewhere in Britain.

 In 1999, London Transport received an unsolicited design from its former vehicle engineering manager, Colin Curtis, who had overseen the design of the Routemaster.
 Dubbed the Q Master, it found little favour within London Transport and by manufacturers that Curtis approached.
 Transport for London announced that it would look at developing a Routemaster replacement, but the project was confirmed as dead in June 2003.

 Design

 Initial Capoco proposal

 On 3 September 2007 the Conservative mayoral candidate for London, Boris Johnson, announced that he was contemplating introducing a modern-day Routemaster.
 In December 2007, the UK automotive magazine Autocar commissioned the bus designer Capoco, designer of the innovative Optare Solo, to come up with detailed proposals for a new-generation Routemaster.
 Their design, dubbed the RMXL, was a hybrid technology low-floor bus with a lightweight aluminium space frame, with four more seats and twice the standing capacity of the old Routemaster, and operated solely by a driver.

-The design incorporated disabled access through a closing front door behind the front wheels, while retaining open platform rear access, with the staircase still at the rear.
+The design incorporated disabled access through a closing front door behind the front wheels while retaining open platform rear access, with the staircase still at the rear.
 The hybrid drivetrain had a front-mounted continuous-revving hydrogenised petrol engine; this charged front-mounted batteries, which powered the rear wheels through rear-mounted electric motors.
 This arrangement, through not requiring a mechanical transmission, allowed for a low floor and a step-free entrance into the lower deck from the rear platform.

 Hydrogen storage tanks would be located under the rear staircase.
 The design was covered by the national press but attracted criticism from Livingstone as being too costly to justify and still not safe, despite proposals to monitor the rear platform with cameras.